gopi-97/gopi-97/README.md

 machine learning,
 and mathematics.</i>
 I'm enthusiastic about leveraging data to derive insights and solve real-world problems.
-<br>I am eagerly learning various tools and technologies that would help me uncover hidden insights in a dataset.
+I am eagerly learning various tools and technologies that would help me uncover hidden insights in a dataset.

-- 📚 I'm currently pursuing my BCA degree at <ul><b>KANNUR UNIVERSITY</b></ul>.
+- 📚 I'm currently pursuing my BCA degree at **KANNUR UNIVERSITY**.
 - 💡 My interests lie in exploring data-driven solutions and creating meaningful projects.
 - 🌱 I'm continuously learning and growing my skills in data science and aims to step into Artificial Intelligence.